SpoonX/aurelia-autocomplete/README.md

 #### shouldPerformRequest()

-when it returns true, a request will be performed on a search change.
+When it returns true, a request will be performed on a search change.

 #### findResults(query)